 Now, many future-focused leaders see net revenue retention as the standard metric for their success.
 And they see customer success as the primary driver of that metric.

 So what does that mean for the future?
 It’s impossible to know for sure.
 Technology and customer expectations change year after year.
-But what we do know is as long as businesses adopt a customer-first approach, the future will be bright.
+But what we do know is as long as businesses adopt a customer-first approach, starting with the 10 New Laws of Customer Success, the future will be bright.